scicloj/devcontainer-templates/README.md

-# Clojure SciCloj Dev Container Templates:
+# Clojure  Dev Container Templates:

-Devcontainer templates containing Clojure
+This repo contains devcontainer templates containing Clojure.

+They can be used from VsCode or devcontainer-cli to create new repositories with a 'devcontainer' config containing Clojure.

+We provide two templates:

+- basecloj:  Containing only Clojure
+- scicloj: Containg Clojure, R , python and a quickstart deps.end containing [noj](https://github.com/scicloj/noj) , ready for DataScience

 ## Repo and Template Structure